zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### columns.command.name `String`

 The name of the command.
-The built-in commands are "edit", "createchild" and "destroy".
-Can be set to a custom value.
+The built-in commands are "edit", "createChild" and "destroy".
+When set to a custom value, it is rendered as a `data-command` attribute.

 #### Example - set the command name